An Introduction to Crisis Intervention

 Typically, people struggle with these kinds of issues internally, mulling them over in their minds trying to sort out possible solutions to their dilemmas.
 They may talk things over with family members and friends, but sometimes that may not feel like it's enough.

-What can I expect from Counseling?
+What can I expect from the Crisis Intervention process?

 - Attempt to clarify your goals, and/or what you hope to get out of the experience